MicrosoftDocs/visualstudio-docs/docs/ide/customize-build-and-debug-tasks-in-visual-studio.md

 ## Additional settings files

-In addition to the 3 *.json* files described in this topic, Visual Studio also reads settings from some additional files, if they exist in your codebase.
+In addition to the three *.json* files described in this topic, Visual Studio also reads settings from some additional files, if they exist in your codebase.

 ### .vscode\settings.json